 SPIEGEL: Richmond says that whenever troubling intrusive thoughts come to her mind about Katrina, she tries to conjure this meeting.
 She uses it, she says, as a kind of Talisman, to ward off emotional darkness.

-Officer JOHN CAMPBELL (Police Officer, Biloxi, Mississippi): I'm a lot better.
+JOHN CAMPBELL: I'm a lot better.
 Do I get, um, emotional sometimes?
 Yeah.

 SPIEGEL: John Campbell was one of the Biloxi officers who struggled the most in the wake of Katrina.
 For weeks, he simply could not control his crying.
 This emotional volatility was frightening for Campbell.
 He'd never experienced anything remotely like it.
 In fact, the idea that he was a man able to weather any experience with calm resolve seemed central to his identity.